Asahifuji Seiya: After retirement

+Coaching career

 Asahifuji has remained in the sumo world as a coach.
-He had married a niece of the former Kasugayama-oyakata (former maegashira Ōnobori) in 1988, and seemed set to revive Kasugayama stable, but instead he took over Ajigawa stable in 1993 due to the poor health of the previous incumbent (former sekiwake Mutsuarashi).
+He had married a niece of the former Kasugayama (former maegashira Ōnobori) in 1988, and seemed set to revive Kasugayama stable, but instead he took over Ajigawa stable in 1993 due to the poor health of the previous incumbent (former sekiwake Mutsuarashi).
+In November 2007 Asahifuji acquired the Isegahama elder name and renamed his stable "Isegahama stable."

+Both as Ajigawa and Isegahama, he had a prolific career, elevating several wrestlers to the top ranks of the sport.
 The first top division wrestler he produced was Aminishiki in 2000, who reached the sekiwake rank in 2007.
 Aminishiki's brother Asōfuji, who retired in 2011 after a match-fixing scandal, was also briefly a top division wrestler.
-In November 2007 Asahifuji acquired the prestigious Isegahama elder name and renamed his stable Isegahama stable.
-(The Ajigawa name was acquired by Aminishiki and was loaned to Shikishima of Michinoku stable until July 2012, when Shikishima switched to the Urakaze name.)
-He has also worked as a judge at tournament matches.

-Asahifuji's greatest success as a trainer came first with Harumafuji, who he recruited in 2001 and who initially fought under the shikona of Ama.
+One of Asahifuji's greatest success as a trainer came first with Harumafuji, who he recruited in 2001 and who initially fought under the shikona of Ama.
 Harumafuji reached the second highest rank of ōzeki in November 2008 and won his first top division championship in May 2009.
-Harumafuji took his second championship in July 2011, the same tournament in which Takarafuji, like Asahifuji a Kinki University graduate, made his top division debut.
+Harumafuji took his second championship in July 2011, the same tournament in which Takarafuji, like Asahifuji a Kindai University graduate, made his top division debut.
 Homarefuji reached jūryō in 2012, and in September of that year Harumafuji was promoted to yokozuna following two consecutive 15–0 championships.
 Isegahama had motivated Harumafuji by telling him before his July 2011 championship, "If you are content with being ozeki then it is all over.
 You do not become a yokozuna just by wanting to be a yokozuna."
 Like Asahifuji, Harumafuji performed the yokozuna ring entering ceremony or dohyō-iri in the Shiranui style.
 He has continued to produce top wrestlers, with Takarafuji reaching komusubi rank and Terunofuji, inherited from the defunct Magaki stable, being promoted to ōzeki, both in 2015.
 Terunofuji fell to the jonidan division through injury in 2019.
 Isegahama refused to accept Terunofuji's request to be allowed to retire, and his faith was rewarded when Terunofuji staged a spectacular comeback and reached the yokozuna rank in July 2021.